framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 in the chapter [Call and options - Backup - Configuration](backup-config-options.md).

-Also useful: [raspiBackupDialog - a convenient helper script for raspiBackup](raspibackupdialog-a-convenient-helper-script-for-raspibackup.md), which simplifies the use and calling of *raspiBackup*.
+Also useful: [raspiBackupDialog - a convenient helper script for raspiBackup](raspibackupdialog-a-convenient-helper-script-for-raspibackup.md), which simplifies the use and invocation of *raspiBackup*.

 ## Uninstallation